-Requests for exceptions must be made annually and must be approved by the Associate Director (Studies).
-(Exceptions to the above guidelines might include individual oral examinations in language acquisition courses and laboratory examinations requiring the hands-on use of apparatus or materials.)
+Requests for exceptions must be made annually by instructors and must be approved by the Associate Director (Studies).
+(Exceptions to the above guidelines might include laboratory examinations requiring the hands-on use of apparatus or materials.)

 7.3 - Submission of Mid-Year Grades